lightbend/kalix-jvm-sdk/sdk/spring-sdk/README.md

 ## Getting Started

-The easiest way to get started is to use the `kalix-spring-boot-archetype` and let it generate a spring boot application for you.
+The easiest way to get started is to use the `kalix-spring-boot-archetype` and let it generate a Spring Boot application for you.
 Try:

 ```shell
 mvn \